Table of contents

 Successful personal selling requires more than simply knowing your product inside and out.
 To be truly successful, you need to be prepared with thorough research about your customer, their needs, and how your product can best meet those needs.

-This research is essential to customize your sales pitch and ensure customer satisfaction.
+This research is essential to customizing your sales pitch and ensuring customer satisfaction.

-Without it, you run the risk of coming across as unprepared and uninformed, which will quickly turn potential customers away.
+Without it, you risk coming across as unprepared and uninformed, which will quickly turn potential customers away.

 Ask the right questions